FabianoGLentini/Snip/README.md

 We hope to be able to do more voice customization and better explanations on the concepts from the syllabus.

 ## Built With
-flask, gcp, gemini, google, python, react, ruby, ruby-on-rails, tts, typescript, Lovable
+flask, gcp, gemini, google, python, react, ruby, ruby-on-rails, tts, typescript, Lovable, ChatGpt

-## Try it out
+Try it out!